alexdevero/alex-devero-blog/__drafts__/draft--settimeout-setinterval-javascript.md

 }, 6000)
 ```

-You can also combine these two method to schedule tasks the other way around.
+You can also combine these two methods to schedule tasks the other way around.
 For example, you can create an interval with `setInterval` method and put it inside the `setTimeout` method to delay it.
 Then, you can also use another `setTimeout` method as a fallback to cancel the interval after some time.

 ```JavaScript
 // Declare unassigned variable for interval